HOW TO BECOME A MASTER GARDENER

 During the first year, Master Gardener Interns are required to donate 50 hours of volunteer service and complete 5 additional hours of continuing education over and above the Core Course.
 After the first year, 25 volunteer hours plus 5 continuing education hours are required annually to maintain certification as a Master Gardener.

-- 2016 Tuesday before Thanksgiving: Deadline for submission of background check data.
+- 2017 Tuesday before Thanksgiving: Deadline for submission of background check information.

 - December: (date to be determined).
 Intern orientation event.
 (Meet and greet fellow students and Master Gardener mentors.)